Hieropold/starosta/README.md

 * Background music on Near Litmo scene is missing.
 * Cursor is not displayed correctly - should be large yellow arrow.
 * Dossiers should be displayed with "typing" animation and sound, like in original.
+* Inventory should display information about items in tooltips.
+* Add info about inventory to all screens, e.g. hint in top right corner.
+* Hall: add fountain animation.